viperproject/gobra/artifact/content/tutorial.md

 }
 ```

-Implementation proofs can be placed in a different package than the orginal type definition.
+Implementation proofs can be placed in a different package than the original type definition.
 In this case, the syntax for the predicate is slightly different.
-You can find such an example [here](https://github.com/viperproject/gobra/blob/master/src/test/resources/regressions/examples/tutorial-examples/external-interface).
+You can find such an example in the Docker container at `/home/gobra/test_suite/tutorial_examples/external-interface` or online [here](https://github.com/viperproject/gobra/tree/artifact1/src/test/resources/regressions/examples/tutorial-examples/external-interface).

 ### Comparability